Notes first published February 13, 2020

 Update available from February 13, 2020

-At Fusion Sport, we take your privacy seriously and continue to release features which empower you to control your data.
+At Smartabase, we take your privacy seriously and continue to release features which empower you to control your data.
 Version 6.3 of Smartabase is ready for you to explore and contains important new functionality for your terms and consent management features.

 The new features included in this release are focused around ensuring that you and your colleagues can easily understand and manage the relationship between your use of Smartabase and your organization's goals.